Viewability and brand safety tags slow the sites

 – Jordan Mitchell, svp, membership and operations, IAB Tech Lab.

 Google created better products (freemium too) to accrue the supply and used it to get the demand.
 Then, there’s a ton of data Google has on consumers.
 Though we can’t break free from Google completely, we can apportion the supply to other exchanges, not just Google.
-From our recent study of ads.txt files, there’s a lot of work need to be done.
+From our recent study of ads.txt files, there’s a lot of work that need to be done.
 Of course, you also need to prepare for the post-cookie era.

 Moments that Matter